Busy Lizzie (Impatiens wallerana) Care Indoors, Propagation and Problems

 Size

-Sultana are compact and may grow to a height of 2 ft with straggly and fleshy stems.
+Sultana are compact and may grow to a height of 2 feet with straggly and fleshy stems.
+On account of its spectacular flowers, Impatiens like Mandevilla Plants are some of the best plants for the front porch or entrance.

 Varieties